Welcome to Positive Changes Counseling Center.

 Master of Social Work; Licensed Certified Social Worker - Clinical

-Veronica works with teens, emerging adults and adults.
+Loren works with children, teens, emerging adults and adults.

-Master of Science in Counseling; Licensed Graduate Professional Counselor; National Certified Counselor
+Master of Science in Counseling; Licensed Clinical Professional Counselor; National Certified Counselor

 Audrey began with PCCC when she was a second year graduate student in the Community Mental Health Counseling program at McDaniel College.
 Upon completing of the Masters program, Audrey earned her professional license as a Counselor.
 Prior to entering the Masters program, Audrey worked with children and adolescents in a residential treatment program as a counselor.
 In that capacity Audrey became skilled in working with children with severe emotional behaviors and those with mental health challenges.
 Audrey is also skilled in working with very young children, building on her six years as a pre-school teacher.
 Recognizing the importance of a multi-dimensional approach to therapy, Audrey utilizes Cognitive Behavioral Therapy (CBT), Client Focused Therapy and Mindfulness to help clients to develop coping skills and strategies.
 By incorporating non-verbal stress reduction techniques as well as utilizing art based and play based modalities, she is able to help her clients foster a strong sense of self and awareness.
 Her knowledge of child development and expectations allows her to help children and parents gain the skills needed to foster independent and appropriate behaviors in the home and school environment.
 Audrey has mastered working with clients who struggle with anxiety; depression; anger; impulse control; school/learning based issues; self-esteem and family dynamics.